jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2017-09-24-Personal-Website-Redesign/index.md

 ## Final Thoughts

 Switching to Gatsby instead of maintaining the Angular 1 version of my site was definitely the sane choice to make.
-Gatsby makes static site generation painless and creates a very performant single page application.
+Gatsby makes static site generation painless and creates a performant single page application.